-From 2002-2008 he was on staff with the Ventura County Star up the coast from Los Angeles.
-He was earlier with the Seattle Post-Intelligencer, San Francisco Chronicle, San Francisco Examiner, Marin Independent Journal and the Daily News of Los Angeles, and was the regular contributing cartoonist for Editor & Publisher magazine, 1995-98.
+From 2002-2008 he was on staff with the Ventura County Star, up the coast from Los Angeles.
+He was earlier on staff with the Seattle Post-Intelligencer, San Francisco Chronicle, San Francisco Examiner, Marin Independent Journal and the Daily News of Los Angeles, and was the regular contributing cartoonist for Editor & Publisher magazine, 1995-98.
 Currently he is also a graphic and layout artist for Los Angeles Times Community Newspapers.

 His cartoons have won awards nearly every year of his career, including Citations of Excellence in the U.N./Ranan Lurie competitions in 2015, 2007 and 2006, the 2010 Southern Calif.
 Journalism Award, runner-up in the 2015 and 2010 AltWeekly Award, runner-up in the 2008 Fischetti Competition (behind the 2008 Pulitzer winner), the 1994 Global Media Award for cartooning on overpopulation (presented in Cairo, Egypt), the 1999 Grand Prize in the Homer Davenport contest, ten Rockower Awards from the Jewish press, four first places from the Washington Press Assn., and receiving the first Cartoonist of the Year award from Cartoonists Northwest.
 In college he took the top awards in both national and statewide competitions.
 He has also won one individual and five shared Society of Newspaper Design awards for his graphics work.